-Users who have already visited your website are likely to be more engaged with your brand messaging and offering after their first visit.
+Users who have already visited your website are likely to be more engaged with your brand after their first visit.
 Typically, returning visitors browse more pages and convert more often when coming back to a website after their first time.
-Remarketing campaigns leverage this by targeting people who have visited a business's website (or watched one of their videos -- action must be "cookie-able") and left, by showing them ads on other websites across the web.
+Remarketing campaigns leverage this by targeting people who have visited a business's website (or watched one of their videos — action must be "cookie-able") by showing them ads on other websites.

-Remarketing campaigns are often cost effective and help lift the ROI of your entire account.
+Remarketing is often cost-effective and helps lift the ROI of your entire account.

-Even if you're not ready to build a remarketing campaign today, it is helpful to set up your remarketing lists so that the day you do decide to launch a campaign, you can start serving ads right away without waiting for your lists to populate.
+Even if you're not ready to start a remarketing campaign today, it's a good idea to set up remarketing lists.
+When you do decide to launch a campaign, you can begin serving ads right away without waiting for your lists to populate.

-Opteo checks for display campaigns with audiences associated with them.
-If it can't find any, it will flag up a task explaining how to create a remarketing campaign.
+Opteo checks for Display campaigns with associated audiences.
+If we can't find any, we'll flag up a task explaining how to create a remarketing campaign.

 Creating a remarketing campaign is a multi-step process, that, unfortunately, we can't do for you.
-We'll give you detailed, step by step instructions -- it's a little tedious, but you only have to do it once -- and analyse the data once it's set up.
+Instead, we'll give you detailed, step-by-step instructions.

 Note: We won't be able to detect your remarketing campaigns until they have accumulated a few impressions.
-If you've set up a remarketing campaign and Opteo is still pestering you about it, just dismiss the task for a week, and if everything has been set up right, that improvement task won't come back :)
+If you've set up a remarketing campaign and Opteo is still pestering you about it, Dismiss the task for a week.
+If everything has been set up right, that improvement task won't come back!

 For reference, these are the steps required to set up your first remarketing campaign.

-If you are unsure about any of the steps listed here, visit our KnowledgeBase article for more detail as well as and the theory behind remarketing campaigns.
+If you are unsure about any of the steps listed here, see our in-depth guide to remarketing for more detail.

 1. Check Privileges